AspieSoft/go-regex/readme.md

 `use \' in place of ` + "`" + ` to make things easier`
 `(?#This is a comment in regex)`

-// an alias of *pcre.Regexp
+// an alias of pcre.Regexp
 regex.PCRE

 // an alias of *regexp.Regexp
 regex.RE2

-// direct access to compiled *pcre.Regexp (or *regexp.Regexp if used) regex.Compile("re").RE
+// direct access to compiled pcre.Regexp
+regex.Compile("re").RE